 So, what are the best mud tires for trucks?
 Which ones are the most functional, quiet and aggressive?
 Which tires ensure maximum gas saving?
 What are the best brands?
 Let’s check.

-Top 6 Best Truck Mud Tires
+Top 6 Best Truck Mud Tires in 2024

 Note: The parameters are specified for 20” rim diameter to ensure the proper data comparability